Preseason Blitz: Dowling Catholic's chase for eight is on

-“What we’ve done last year and the previous years, it’s part of our history but it doesn’t impact this year’s team.”
+“What we’ve done last year and the previous years, it’s part of our history but it doesn’t impact this year’s team," said head coach Tom Wilson.

 Because none of these players want to be the class that has the streak end on their watch.